 stratosphere and mesosphere, playing an important role in both energy

 balance and chemical composition.

 Most ultraviolet radiation is blocked by Earth's atmosphere, but some

-skin, cause skin cancer and cataracts, and damage vegetation.
+skin, cause skin cancer and eye problems, and hurt vegetation.

 You might also be interested in: